Department Chair: Kelly Kraemer

 At the time that the peace studies major applies for official acceptance into the department, ordinarily at the beginning of the second semester of his/her sophomore year, the student will prepare a focus statement, which will contain two basic elements: 1) what has drawn the student towards a peace studies major; 2) the particular area of interest which the student would like to choose as the organizing theme of her/his course work in peace studies.

-As is obvious, a successful major in peace studies must have a tightly focused concentration in order to insure her/his preparation for graduate school or the work world.
+A successful major in peace studies must have a tightly focused concentration in order to insure her/his preparation for graduate school or the work world.
 The major in peace studies requires a great deal of contact between the peace studies student and the peace studies advisor in order to insure a focused program of studies.

 Each student must receive approval from her/his advisor for any courses within the concentration which will count towards the major.
 The department chair will sign off on the list of courses.